Ancient history of Cyprus: Cyprus contested between Ptolemies and Antigonids

-Demetrius

-After the intervention of Ptolemy in Cyprus, which subjugated the island, Antigonus and his son Demetrius reacted against the besiegers and Demetrius led a large military operation in Cyprus.
+After the intervention of Ptolemy in Cyprus, which subjugated the island, Antigonus Monophthalmus and his son Demetrius Poliorcetes reacted against the besiegers and Demetrius led a large military operation in Cyprus.

-Demetrius was born in 336 BC and initially fought under the command of his father in 317 BC against Eumenes, where he particularly distinguished himself.
+Demetrius (born in 336 BC) initially fought under the command of his father in 317 BC against Eumenes, where he particularly distinguished himself.
 In 307 BC he liberated Athens, restoring democracy there and in 306 BC, led the war against the Ptolemies.
 Wishing to use Cyprus as a base for attacks against Western Asia, he sailed from Cilicia to Cyprus with a large infantry force, cavalry and naval ships.
 Meeting no resistance, he landed on the Karpas Peninsula and occupied the cities Urania and Karpasia.
 Meanwhile, Menelaus, brother of Ptolemy and the new general of the island, gathered his forces at Salamis.
 Ptolemy arrived to aid his brother, but was decisively defeated at the Battle of Salamis, after which Cyprus came under Antigonid control.

+Antigonus was killed in the Battle of Ipsus in 301 BC and Demetrius, having reorganized the army, was proclaimed King of Macedon, but was evicted by Lysimachus and Pyrrhus.